threader/PC-Tuning/docs/post-install.md

     - [Librewolf](https://librewolf.net) (fork of Firefox) recommended

-    - The [Arkenfox user.js](https://github.com/arkenfox/user.js) is an alternative for Librewolf and applicable to a default Firefox installation
+    - The [Arkenfox user.js](https://github.com/arkenfox/user.js) is an alternative for Librewolf & applicable to a default Firefox installation

         - Open CMD & enter the command below.